NubeIO/rubix-ce-docs/docs/hardware/controllers/io-controllers/IO-16/wiring.md

 # Modbus RS485 Wiring

-Nube-iO Rubix IO Modules are a pure Modbus device; All communications with the IO Modules are via Modbus.
+Rubix IO Modules are a pure Modbus device.
+All communications with the IO Modules are via Modbus.
 This article will detail the correct wiring for the Modbus RS485 Network.
 To communicate via Modbus the Rubix IO Module must also have its Onboard DIP Switches configured correctly to set the Modbus Serial Communication Parameters.

-# Connecting RS485 Network (Wired Network)
+# Connecting a RS485 Network (Wired Network)
-When using the wired network connection, the IO Module RS485 Modbus connection is used.
+When using the wired network connection, the Rubix IO Module RS485 Modbus connection is used.

-When Networking multiple Nube-iO iO Modules on an RS485 network, each controller is connected in a `Daisy Chain`.
+When Networking multiple Rubix IO Modules on an RS485 network, each controller is connected in a `Daisy Chain`.
 Controllers that are connected between 2 other controllers will have 2 wires (one from the previous controller and one from the next controller) in the same terminal.
 Ensure A/+ and B/- wires are kept consistent for all controllers on the